GlacierProtocol/glacierprotocol.github.io/_docs/setup/quarantined-workspace.md

     2. Click on the App USB on the left of the file manager.
     3. Drag the contents of the USB to the "Home" directory on the left side of file manager.
-5. Open a copy of this document on the Q1 computer.
+5. Open the "Glacier.pdf" file on the "Q1" computer.
+It will be in the "glacier" folder, a sub-folder of "Home".
-    1. In the File Manager find the glacier folder.
-The PDF file for this document should be visible with the name "Glacier.pdf."
-Open it.

         You won't be able to click any external links in the document, since you don't have a network connection.
 If you need to look something up on the